dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 ##### 3.1.2 Cluster Nodes File

-In "config" directory, create the file **cluster.nodes** to store information about agent nodes and data nodes.
-This file has two columns: **localSite** and **mode**. **localSite** contains the node IP address, port number and node alias, separated by a colon ":".
-Node aliases are case sensitive and must be unique in a cluster. **mode** specifies the node type.
+In "config" directory, create the file cluster.nodes to store information about agent nodes and data nodes.
+This file has two columns: "localSite" and "mode".
+The parameter "localSite" contains the node IP address, port number and node alias, separated by a colon ":".
+Node aliases are case sensitive and must be unique in a cluster.
+The parameter "mode" specifies the node type.
 This tutorial uses 1 agent node and 4 data nodes.

 ```